appsocially/upil-site/docs/widgets/README.md

 ## Dynamic-list

 The `dynamic-list` widget lets users enter items into a list.
 The variable is stored as an array in the `UpilInstance`.
+The scriptwriter can also pass an optional `placeholder` label.
 <br/>
 <br/>